In a Nutshell:

 A Below-Average Air Massage

-The Soho sports a total of 34 air cells, which is a bit below average for chairs offered in the mid-range.
+The Soho sports 34 air cells, which is a bit below average for chairs offered in the mid-range.
 There are enough air cells to give a decent airbag-based massage, and this one can be customized from the remote via five different intensity levels, so that’s good.

 Osaki-OS Pro Soho with dark brown PU upholstery, matte brown and stained wood exterior, and rose gold accents

-Our sense of it, though, is that the airbags are primarily present to support the Thai massage program, and the rest is kind of a bonus.
+Our sense is that the airbags are primarily present to support the Thai massage program, and the rest are a bonus.

 Even so, air massage is a nice feature, and we’re happy to see it here.
-It won’t be the reason you gravitate to this model over some other, but it’s a good addition to the Soho’s list of capabilities.
+It won’t be why you gravitate to this model over others, but it’s a good addition to Soho’s list of capabilities.

 Oh, and before we forget, if you don’t want to activate all of the airbags for the full body treatment, you can selectively activate airbags by body region, but again, implementation is the problem.